-CO1 Acquire the knowledge about the cell organelles and its functions and Genetic disorders.
-K5 CO2 Understand the embryology of frog to K СОЗ Analyze the nutritive components of food and the process of digestion and absorption.
-K1 CO4 Apply the comprehension in the field of eco-system and conservation CO5 Evaluate the knowledge on the evolutionary significance of animals
+CO1 Acquire the knowledge about the cell organelles and its functions COI and Genetic disorders.
+K5 CO2 Understand the embryology of frog 0 F Analyze the nutritive components of food and the proceed digestion and absorption. · . × CO4 Apply the comprehension in the field of eco-system conservation CO5 Evaluate the knowledge on the evolutionary significance of animals